snyk-community/web/docs/pages.md

 Template files are stored in the same folder as the page specifications and have a `.dust` extension.
 Unless the page specification contains an explicit `template` property, the template name should match the page specification name.
 See [Views](https://github.com/dadi/web/blob/docs/docs/views.md#page-templates) for further documentation.

+[TODO] DADI Web monitors the `app` folder for changes and will automatically reload pages and templates when these files change.

 ```
 my-web/
   app/